hgaren/aliengo_reinforcement_learning/README.md

 * change ros_ws_abspath with your worksapce path /home/asoro/current_hw/deep_learning/learning_ws --> /home/your_ros_workspace
 you can aslo change goal paramaters such as desired goal X, Z and pitch angle.
+* Go to main branch and make executable all .sh files
 * Go to aliengo/aliengo_gazebo/script and make executable sim_odometry_converter.py
 * Go to learning_ros/script and make executable all python files

 ### openai_ros
 Ros-gazebo communication to open-ai gym environment.